 - Let anyone work at height, including yourself, who does not have the skills, knowledge or experience to do the job

-If you are in any doubt at all then please call in professional roofers, like ourselves, who have both the specialist equipment and skills needed to safely carry out roofing work.
-It might be slightly more expensive in the short-term but could save you from a nasty injury or more expensive roofing repairs.
+So, if you are in any doubt about the condition of your roof then please give us a call.
+We have the specialist equipment and skills needed to safely carry out roofing work and we can provide you with a competitive quote for our services.
+Remember, it might be slightly more expensive in the short-term but could save you from a nasty injury or more expensive roofing repairs further down the line.
+Get in touch today to find out more.

 Keay Roofing are local roofing contractors who work across Berkshire and Buckinghamshire on both commercial and domestic roofing projects.
 We can be contacted on 01753 358267 or email@example.com.